-For returning players who participated in the spring sports of baseball and softball, eligibility guidance and FAQ's can be found here > >
+For returning players who participated in the spring sports of baseball and softball in 2020, eligibility guidance and FAQ's can be found here > >

-The NWAC has granted an eligibility waiver for all student-athletes who participate in 2020-21.
+The NWAC granted an eligibility waiver for all student-athletes who participated during the 2020-21 season.
+Read more, including FAQ's > >

 During normal times, rules include that: